1.) Mini Marshmallows: This one may be obvious, but use the mini marshmallows. They melt faster and much more evenly than the big ones.

 4.)
 Save some marshmallows until the last minute of melting: Save like 1 cup of the mallows until the last minute of melting.
 That way you get a few chunks of pure marshmallowy goodness.

 5.)
 Heaping: All my recipes use a 1:1 ratio of marshmallows to rice krispies.
-But I must admit that my measurements are usually heaping when it comes to marshmallows.
+But my measurements are usually very full cups when it comes to marshmallows.
 (So when I say 6 cups of marshmallows, I mean 6 generous cups... no skimping)

 6.)
 Add vanilla: It's amazing what that little bit of extra flavoring can do.
 Trust me.

 7.)
 Add extras during last minute of melting the marshmallows: You want to add all the flavor enhancers (i.e. cake mixes, pudding mixes, etc) before the marshmallows fully melt.
 My advice is to add them during the last minute of melting the marshmallows so all the sugar crystals have time to dissolve.
 (Nobody likes grainy mallows!)

 8.)
 Let the rice krispies sit 5 min before pressing into the pan: Simply dump the rice krispies into the pan and let them sit a minute.
 This helps avoid a soggy or stale texture.
 After a minute or two of cooling you can then press them into the pan.

 9.)
 Use a smaller pan.
 In most all my recipes I say to use a 9x9 pan because I like my rice krispies nice and thick.
 Realistically you could use a 9x13, they will just be thinner.